soulwing/fluent-jdbc/README.md

 here and there and want that to be as simple to do as possible.

-One of the less attractive aspects of Spring's `JdbcTemplate` is that it has *many* overloaded methods with different argument types, which makes it harder to understand and use.
+One of the less attractive aspects of Spring's `JdbcTemplate` is that it has *many* overloaded methods with different argument types, which makes it hard to understand and use.
 This SQL template library has an operations API that uses the builder and command object patterns to create a fluent languauge for specifying queries, updates, and stored procedure calls.
 Instead of trying